• Skip to primary navigation

 Notes

-• Pasta salad is best served within 24 hours for best flavor and texture.
+• Storage: Pasta salad is best served within 24 hours for best flavor and texture.
 Leftovers will keep for 3 to 4 days in a tightly sealed container in the refrigerator.

 Nutrition Estimate